 Students at Choice typically learn very efficiently and have already met many of the expectations of the basic BC curriculum.
 In addition they are highly curious and interested in activities and information not usually offered as part of the curriculum.
-Time is set aside three times a week so that students can choose from a range of learning options offered by teachers, and at times, outside instructors.
+Time is set aside once a week for 6 weeks each term.
+Students can choose from a range of learning options offered by teachers, and at times, outside instructors.
 It is a student’s interest in the topic, not their age or grade that groups them for these experiences, so they work with others who are similarly intrigued.
 This also supports our objectives of providing opportunities for students of different ages to be able to interact and to learn to support each other.

 Examples of topics explored recently: